Spiperone

-Spiperone (Spiroperidol; brand name: Spiropitan (JP)) is a typical antipsychotic and research chemical belonging to the butyrophenone chemical class.
-It is licensed for clinical use in Japan as a treatment for schizophrenia.
+Spiperone, also known as spiroperidol and sold under the brand name Spiropitan ((JP)) is a typical antipsychotic of the butyrophenone family related to haloperidol.
+It is approved for clinical use in Japan as a treatment for schizophrenia.

+Pharmacology

+Spiperone interacts with various monoamine receptors.

 Additionally, spiperone was identified by compound screening to be an activator of Ca2+ activated Cl− channels (CaCCs), thus a potential target for therapy of cystic fibrosis.

+Derivatives

-N-Methylspiperone (NMSP) is a derivate of spiperone that is used to study the dopamine and serotonin neurotransmitter system.
+N-Methylspiperone (NMSP) is a derivative of spiperone that is used to study the dopamine and serotonin neurotransmitter system.
 Labeled with the radioisotope carbon-11, it can be used for positron emission tomography.